chapel-lang/chapel/doc/rst/technotes/gpu.rst

 Since not all Chapel loops are eligible for conversion into GPU kernels, it is helpful to be able to ensure that a particular loop is being executed on the GPU.
-This can be achieved by marking the loop with the ``@assertOnGpu`` attribute.
+This can be achieved by marking the loop with the :annotation:`~GPU.@assertOnGpu` attribute.
 When a ``forall`` or ``foreach`` loop is marked with this attribute, the compiler will perform a compile-time check and produce an error if one of the aforementioned requirements is not met.
 Loops marked with the ``@assertOnGpu`` attribute will also conduct a runtime assertion that will halt execution when not being performed on a GPU.
 This can happen when the loop is eligible for GPU execution, but is being executed outside of a GPU locale.
 The :mod:`GPU` module contains additional utility functions.

+In some cases, it is desirable to write code that can execute on the GPU, but is not required to do so.
+In this case, ``@assertOnGpu``'s runtime component is unnecessary.
+The :annotation:`@gpu.assertEligible <GPU.@gpu.assertEligible>` attribute has the same compile-time behavior as ``@assertOnGpu``, but does not perform this check.

 Utilities in the :mod:`MemDiagnostics` module can be used to monitor GPU memory allocations and detect memory leaks.
 For example, :proc:`startVerboseMem()